silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 Cache-Control: max-age=120, public
 ```

+**Important**: Even when caching is turned on via the `HTTPCacheControlMiddleware` API,
+SilverStripe automatically disables caching in many cases where it
+has the potential to expose uncacheable content (unless the `$force` argument is used).
+This behaviour applies when a PHP session is active,
+a [CSRF token](/developer_guides/forms/form_security) token is present,
+or draft content has been requested.

 #### Light caching on dynamic content

 You'll need to talk to your business owner about cache lifetimes: Updated content might not reach visitors until caches
 expire.
-This policy is generally safe, but specific controllers may need tweaks.
-For example, the
-[UserForms module](https://github.com/silverstripe/silverstripe-userforms) requires caching to be disabled because it
-generates a unique form submission token for each visitor.

 To enable light caching on your site you can add the following to your `PageController::init()` method:

 ```php
 <?php